CAMBRIDGE United reject Michael Gash gained revenge on his former club with a brace that earned York City a 2-2 draw at Bootham Crescent last night.

 Gash was allowed to leave the Abbey Stadium and rejoin part-time neighbours Cambridge City two years ago after only being used fleetingly by the U’s.

-The Minstermen’s £55,000 striker, though, earned the home side a point with a terrific 89th-minute header after earlier firing Martin Foyle’s men into a first-half lead.
+The Minstermen’s £55,000 striker, though, earned the home side a point with a terrific 89th-minute header after earlier firing Martin Foyle’s men into a

 Two goals in four minutes from Jai Reason and substitute Mark Beesley looked to have turned the match on its head, but City extended their unbeaten home run to an eighth game thanks to Gash.